MUTEMA J: This

 praying for its dismissal.

-irregularities complained of, which were not fully conceded by the
+The irregularities complained of, which were not fully conceded by

-applicant, are these:
+the applicant, are these:

-1.
+1. the

-2.
+2. it offends

-but does not have an index attached.
+have an index attached;

-3.
+3. it is

-with a document titled “Court Application” and another titled
+document titled “Court Application” and another titled

 “Application for Review” both prepared by applicant's legal

-practitioners on 4 May 2010 and filed on 17 May 2010.
+practitioners on 4 May, 2010 and filed on 17 May, 2010.

-the basis of the foregoing alleged irregularities, the respondent
+On the basis of the foregoing alleged irregularities, the respondent

 moved the court to dismiss the application with costs on a higher